-I can’t tell you the immense gratitude I feel towards my coworker and friend who sent her hubby to rescue us in his pick up truck and opened their home to us.
+I can’t tell you the immense gratitude I feel towards my coworker and friend who sent her hubby to rescue us in his pick up truck.
+They opened their home to us.
 Holy crap.
 I can’t describe the debt of gratitude I feel like we owe Kasey and her family.

 But I don’t want to finish today’s entry without counting our blessings.

 I’m thankful we woke up at home and had a wonderful breakfast!
-Eggs, bagels with a delicious homemade pear butter (Thanks, Kristen!), and fresh organic strawberries.
+Eggs, bagels with a delicious homemade pear butter (Thanks, Kristen!)
+Plus, fresh organic strawberries.
 We had a feast!

-I’m thankful we already had thought of the possibility of leaving before our area flooded, and had packed our bags, just in case.
+I’m thankful we already had thought of the possibility of leaving before our area flooded.
+We had packed our bags, just in case.

 I’m thankful for the time we spent outside our apartment, hanging out with our neighbors as we all realized we were officially flooded in.
 Ashley, Joanne and Ed!
 Hope y’all are OK!

-I’m thankful for the brave neighbors, including my amazing hubby Adam, who went around the apartment complex, asking if they could help.
+I’m thankful for the brave neighbors, including my amazing hubby Adam.
+They went around the apartment complex, asking if they could help.

 And I’m thankful both my kids wanted to go help, too!
 We let the 11 year old go out with dad (I’m proud of you, Papi!)
 But we had to say “not yet” to our 7 year old baby girl.
 Soon you’ll be old enough to help, baby!

-I’m thankful to the Memphis Coast Guard who arrived in San Antonio, Texas last Friday and were in Kingwood today to rescue us.
+I’m thankful to the Memphis Coast Guard who arrived in San Antonio, Texas last Friday.
+They were in Kingwood today to rescue us.
 God bless them and their families, and keep them all safe.

 I’m thankful to Kasey, her hubby Jason and their adorable little girl for opening up their home (and their fritos bag and bean dip) to us.